eladmoshe/storm-example/README.md

 This application is a basic reference implementation of client side JavaScript Single Page Application, using the JavaScript frameworks Backbone.js, Backbone.Marionette, Twitter Bootstrap and Jade.
 It represents a stripped down version of Storm's implementation.
+Obviously there is more than one way to implement an application, so you may not agree with all design decisions.

+### Improving the Application

-Obviously there is more than one way to implement an application.
-If you would like to help by improving the sample, feel free to fork and and send a pull request.
+If you would like to help improving the sample, feel free to [fork](https://help.github.com/articles/fork-a-repo) and send a [pull request](https://help.github.com/articles/using-pull-requests) through GitHub.

 ### To Run the Application